Is it safe to stop taking thyroid medication?

 Why do Some People Feel Better when they Stop Taking their Medication?

 If you spend any time researching on the internet you will always find someone who has a positive experience when they stop taking their medication.

 But you have to ask yourself a very important question:

-Is there experience, medical condition, circumstances, etc. the exact same as mine?
+Are their experiences, medical conditions, circumstances, etc. the exact same as mine?

 In most cases, you will find the answer to that question is no.

-It's very possible that these patients may have been incorrectly placed on thyroid hormone, to begin with.
+It’s very possible that these patients may have been incorrectly placed on thyroid hormones, to begin with.